-5. Conclusions
+5 Conclusions

-The ASH-15 speleothem calcite is characterized as a matrix matched reference material for LA-ICPMS U-Pb geochronology of calcite.
-ID-TIMS analyses of small 1-7 mg aliquots of two growth zones suggest sufficient homogeneity with a combined intercept age of 2.965 ± 0.011 Ma and an initial 207 Pb/ 206 Pb of 0.8315 ± 0.0026 .
+The ASH-15 speleothem calcite is characterized as a matrix-matched reference material for LA-ICPMS U-Pb geochronology of calcite.
+ID-TIMS analyses of small 1-7 mg aliquots of two growth zones suggest sufficient homogeneity with a combined intercept age of $2.965 \pm 0.011$ Ma and an initial $^{207}$ Pb/ $^{206}$ Pb of $0.8315 \pm 0.0026$ .
 These data are recommended as the reference values for the ASH-15 calcite reference material.
-The excellent agreement between the two growth zones suggest that the entire interval between the two dated layers can be used with the same reference age.
-Compared to other calcite reference material (e.g. WC1), ASH-15 is more
+The excellent agreement between the two growth zones suggests that the entire interval between the two dated layers can be used with the same reference age.
+Compared to other calcite reference material (e.g., WC1), ASH-15 is more homogeneous but has lower radiogenic Pb content and therefore requires more sensitive instruments (i.e., sector field rather than quadrupole mass spectrometers) to be used as a reference material.